Walk the Trails of Tenerife

 Descent: 1,500ft (450m)

 Departing from the hotel, we’ll climb the old path of Los Arrastraderos, admiring the fields full of almond and fig trees.
 We’ll follow the most recent lava flow caused by the eruption of Chinyero in 1909 and follow it until we reach Arenas Negras.
-With luck, we’ll spot the native Canary Blue Chaffinch could be spotted.
+With luck, we’ll spot the native Canary Blue Chaffinch.
 We’ll end the walk in San José de Los Llanos.

 Today takes us to Tenerife’s west, home to the Teno Mountains.
-But first we’ll travel north to Erjos village before heading into a landscape of great contrasts – from lush forests to deep canyons – as well as diverse climates and ancient traditions.
-The area’s protected as a Rural Park, aiming to preserve both its natural and human heritage.
+We'll head into a landscape of great contrasts – from lush forests to deep canyons – as well as diverse climates and ancient traditions.
+The area is protected as a Rural Park, aiming to preserve both its natural and human heritage.

 Option 1 - Erjos to Cruz de Hilda